Memorial University of Newfoundland

 About Memorial University of Newfoundland:

-Memorial University of Newfoundland is a top-rated five-star charity with low funding reserves that can cover less than a year of program costs.
+Memorial University of Newfoundland is a top-rated five-star charity with low funding reserves that can cover two months of annual program costs.
 As with most large universities, it has a high results reporting grade and is financially transparent.

 Founded in 1925, Memorial University of Newfoundland (MUN) is a public university based in St. John’s.
 MUN is the only university in Newfoundland and Labrador.
-The university has five campuses across Newfoundland and Labrador: St. John’s, Signal Hill, Labrador, Grenfel, and Marine Institute.
+The university has five campuses across the province: St. John’s, Signal Hill, Labrador, Grenfell, and the Marine Institute.
 It also has one campus in Harlow, United Kingdom.
-MUN offers students 260 degree programs across its 12 faculties and schools.
-Its main charitable programs are Academics, Research, and Renovations.
+MUN offers students over 300 academic programs across its 14 faculties and schools.
+As well as its educational programs, the university also conducts research.

 A Charity Intelligence 2023 Top 100 Rated Charity